 Mbudya Island

-There are also thatched huts where you can buy cool drinks and delicious dishes.
+There are also thatched huts with cool drinks and delicious food.
 The soothing sounds of the ocean provide musical entertainment.
-The white sandy beaches and the multitude of shades of blue in the water, from turquoise to marine, create an additional romantic flair.
-It invites you to sunbathe, swim, snorkel and more …
+The white sandy beaches and range of blues from turquoise to navy add to the romantic atmosphere.
+It invites you to sunbathe, swim, snorkel and more…

 Misali Island